xiix0/scam/README.md

-Perilous to all of us are the devices of an art deeper than we ourselves possess.
+Kiss me, Kate, we will be married o' Sunday.
-		-- Gandalf the Grey [J.R.R.
-Tolkien, "Lord of the Rings"]
+		-- William Shakespeare, "The Taming of the Shrew"